 Throughout our 175 year history, many members have occupied positions of leadership in private business and industry as well as in the public sector, including governors, university presidents, college deans, professors, coaches, judges, legislators, commissioners, and mayors.
 The first church building was situated on the south side of College Avenue on a lot purchased for $500.
 With missionary pastors sent from the Home Mission Board, the membership grew until the Civil War began.
 There was no post-war record of ministry until 1880 when Rev. A.C.
 McCants was sent to lead the church.

 In September 1894 the name of the church was changed to The First Baptist Church of Tallahassee, and from meager purses, the building was remodeled, refinished, and reoccupied on January 21, 1900.
 With a membership of 407, a new church structure was dedicated in November 1915 with the coming of Pastor-builder J. Dean Adcock.
 First Baptist Church continued to serve the needs of the Tallahassee community in the 1920s and 1930s.
 But the 1940s brought an influx of World War II personnel.
 When the Florida State College for Women became the co-educational Florida State University, students were filling every service and it was time to build again.
 Dr. Harold G. Sanders led us through an eight-year building program that ended with the completion of our second-century church in 1957.

-In the subsequent years, FBC recognized the need for additional churches in Tallahassee and responded by establishing six mission churches.
+In the subsequent years, First Baptist Church recognized the need for additional churches in Tallahassee and responded by establishing six mission churches.
 Additional structures were also added to our existing location under the guidance of Dr. Robert W. McMillian, including construction of a multi-purpose Christian Life Center in 1974 and administrative offices in 1987.
 Additional buildings were also purchased in 1998 for future expansion.